benzmuircroft/helpful-to-me/README.md

 > the rim.
 I called this 'rim' because I'm tired of getting f***ed by viewport and bad mobile browsers.
 > The four divs inside #rim are to be deleted before each use.
 Put all elements inside #rim.

+- Handles page resizes
+- Always fits the screen on mobile (Size is 'as-is' on browsers)
+- Makes viewport unnessesary
+- rim widht/height px/% is now the correct standard for screen size and element position
+- relative and absolute positions behave

+TODO: device orientation rim rotation

 .inp
 ====

 > Content editable divs that behave!

-- watermarks with no extra elements
+- Watermarks with no extra elements
-- color text for error or success easy to add
+- Color text for error or success easy to add
-- paste
+- Paste
-- no return and one line only
+- No return and one line only
-- css
+- CSS styled